barndogghxc/ubrary/README.md

     - [User stories](http://www.mariaemerson.com/user-stories/) that describe how your app will be used.

 ## Technology
+	- Goodreads API
+	  The Goodreads API allows developers access to Goodreads data in order to help websites or applications that deal with books be more personalized, social, and engaging.
+The API can be used in many ways, including:

 	  https://www.goodreads.com/api/

+	- UglifyJS – a JavaScript parser/compressor/beautifier

+	  On the web, performance is everything.
+The more performance we can squeeze out, the faster our websites and apps are going to be.
+Saving even a little bit of space and load-times can have a huge impact on your overall business performance, giants like Google have long talked about shaving off as much trim as possible, as even a millisecond of performance increase can mean more business.
+UglifyJS2 trims and minifies your JavaScript files for you automatically.
+It’s flexible, easy to use, and helps you to gain those performance margins that you seek.

       https://github.com/mishoo/UglifyJS/

     - Possibly would like to explore different templating engines.
     - features features features if time and developer sanity/skill up to par